-Located at the glacier forefield of the Rothorn glacier, this profile stretched uphill on moraine deposit from 2780 to 2840 m and terminated at the formerly ice covered rock face below today's glacier margin.
+In order to exemplify the GPR results one GPR sounding (GPR_04_6) will be discussed and interpreted here in detail (Fig. 5.12, see suppl.).
+Images of all remaining radargrams can be found in Otto (2006).
+Located at the glacier forefield of the Rothorn glacier, profile GPR_04_6 stretches uphill on moraine deposit from 2780 to 2840 m and terminates at the formerly ice covered rock face below today's glacier margin.
 A strong reflector between 200 and 250 m of the profile at a depth of around 6 m is interpreted to be the rising bedrock surface towards the rock face.
-Weak, crossed reflectors below this zone represent internal structures, joints and fractures, within the bedrock (cf. Sass in press), strengthening the argument for bedrock here.
+Weak, crossed reflectors below this zone represent internal structures, joints and fractures, within the bedrock (Sass 2007), strengthen the argument for bedrock here.
 The strong shallow reflector can be traced along the profile downwards to the left.
 In the following section (140-200 m) two reflectors are visible; a shallow one parallel to the surface, and a reflector dipping into the ground.
-Thus two possibilities for the interpretation of the bedrock surface are given here.
+Thus, two possibilities for the interpretation of the bedrock surface are given here.
 However, following the profile downwards (left) more linear reflections are observable at a level below the shallow reflector.
 These linear reflections appear to strong for internal bedrock structures and hence are interpreted as regolith structures that could be related to glacial or glaciofluvial deposition of different layers of sediment.
 Thus the bedrock surface is more probably represented by the dipping reflector at depths between 10 and 22 m below.
 The upper reflector may be caused by a decrease in porosity or water content.
 The glaciers drainage water trickles through the rocks as the slope starts dipping and flows below the surface.
 Towards the left end of the radargram (0 - 70 m) the deep reflector seems to disappear between the linear reflectors and the bedrock surface may not be detected without doubt here.
 Thus, the lower regolith boundary may be located here at depth of 34 m or more.